PerfectlySoft/PerfectDocs/guide/SMTP.md

-# Perfect - SMTP
+# Perfect – SMTP

 This project provides an SMTP library.

 This package builds with Swift Package Manager and is part of the [Perfect](https://github.com/PerfectlySoft/Perfect) project.
 Ensure you have installed and activated the latest Swift 3.0 tool chain.

 ## Linux Build Note

-Please make sure libssl-dev was installed on Ubuntu 16.04:
+Make sure libssl-dev was installed on Ubuntu 16.04:

 ```
 sudo apt-get install libssl-dev